SPGBarrett/gearlab_topobert/README.md

 # How to deploy
 1. Clone the source codes and place in a path that your project can access.
-2. Download the [pretrained models](https://drive.google.com/file/d/1BJdh7dsMYGOdyX5tNkz2R2hbDtau7t3L/view?usp=sharing), unzip the file and place the folder with its original name in the pretrained_model folder.
+2. Download the [pretrained models](https://drive.google.com/file/d/1BJdh7dsMYGOdyX5tNkz2R2hbDtau7t3L/view?usp=sharing), unzip the file and place the folder with its original name in the pretrained_models folder.
 3. Download the required dependencies
 4. Ready to use.